bt3gl/building_blog/content/mahalo.md

-Creating nerdy websites has been a trend in my life.
-I wrote **[my first Flash website when I was 11](https://web.archive.org/web/20070808185215/http://fly.to/bytegirl)**:
+I guess every new moment in my life I wanted to have a new website 😃 I wrote **[my first Flash website when I was 11, it was called http://fly.to/bytegirl](https://web.archive.org/web/20070808185215/http://fly.to/bytegirl)**: